MrSydar/apiserver-example/README.md

 This is an example of API server written using [Echo](https://echo.labstack.com/) framework.
 It uses [Auth0](https://auth0.com/) service to authenticate users and [mongodb](https://www.mongodb.com/) to store associated account resources.

+You can also read a step-by-step guide for implementation of this API: [link](https://dev.to/mrsydar/how-to-implement-a-basic-crud-in-golang-protected-by-auth0-7je).

 ## How it works

 ### Authentication

-When user lands on Auth0 login page associated with your application, the service authenticates him with entered credentials or in some other way (e.g. Google account).
+When a user lands on Auth0 login page associated with your application, the service authenticates him with entered credentials or in some other way (e.g. Google account).

-After that, the user receives a special code and gets redirected to api server http://localhost:9000/callback endpoint.
+After that, the user receives a special code and gets redirected to API server http://localhost:9000/callback endpoint.

-The callback endpoint reads mentioned code, sends forms a request with received code and some vulnerable data like application secret, and sends it to Auth0.
+The callback endpoint reads the mentioned code, sends forms a request with received code and some vulnerable data like application secret, and sends it to Auth0.

-Finally, if provided data is valid, the service sends a response with JWT token which should be returned to user client as a callback response.
+Finally, if provided data is valid, the service sends a response with JWT token which should be returned to the user client as a callback response.

 From this point, the user can use the received JWT token to pass API server authentication and get access to protected resources.